 To achieve robust password policy enforcement in Sentinel, use Sentinel's built-in password complexity policy enforcement capability.
-For more information about configuring password complexity, see "Configuring Password Complexity" on page 47.
+For more information about configuring password complexity, see "Configuring Password Complexity" on page 43.

 You can also use an LDAP directory to authenticate Web application users.
-To enable this option by using the Sentinel Main interface, see "LDAP Authentication" on page 58.
+To enable this option by using the Sentinel Main interface, see "LDAP Authentication Against a Single LDAP Server Or Domain" on page 49.
 This option has no effect on accounts used by back-end services, which continue to authenticate through PostgreSQL.